 vii.
 Fraud and theft.

+Section 2: Scope and Effective Date

-D. Scope
+A. Scope

-1. The following categories of annuities or product features, directly written or assumed through reinsurance, are covered by this section of the Valuation Manual:
+1. The following categories of annuities or product features issued on or after the operative date of the Valuation Manual, directly written or assumed through reinsurance, are subject to the requirements of VM-21:

 a.
-Variable deferred annuity contracts subject to the CARVM, whether or not such contracts contain GMDBs or VAGLBs.
+Variable deferred annuity contracts, whether or not such contracts contain GMDBs or VAGLBs.

 b.
 Variable immediate annuity contracts, whether or not such contracts contain GMDBs or VAGLBs.

 c.
-Group annuity contracts that are not subject to CARVM, but contain guarantees similar in nature to GMDBs, VAGLBs or any combination thereof.
+Any group annuity contract which contains guarantees similar in nature to GMDBs, VAGLBs or any combination thereof.

-Guidance Note: The term “similar in nature” as used in Section D.1.c and Section D.1.d is intended to capture current products and benefits, as well as product and benefit designs that may emerge in the future.
-Examples of the currently known designs are listed in Section D.1.d.
-Any product or benefit design that does not clearly fit the scope should be evaluated on a case-by-case basis taking into consideration factors that include, but are not limited to, the nature of the guarantees, the definitions of GMDB and VAGLB in Section E.1.a and Section E.1.b, and whether the contractual amounts paid in the absence of the guarantee are based on the investment performance of a market-value fund or market-value index (whether or not part of the company’s separate account).
+Guidance Note: The term “similar in nature” as used in Section 2.A.1.c and Section 2.A.1.d is intended to capture current products and benefits, as well as product and benefit designs that may emerge in the future.
+Examples of the currently known designs are listed in Section 2.A.1.d.
+Any product or benefit design that does not clearly fit the scope should be evaluated on a case-by-case basis taking into consideration factors that include, but are not limited to, the nature of the guarantees, the definitions of GMDB and VAGLB in VM-01, and whether the contractual amounts paid in the absence of the guarantee are based on the investment performance of a market-value fund or market-value index (whether or not part of the company’s separate account).

 d.
-All other products that contain guarantees similar in nature to GMDBs or VAGLBs, even if the insurer does not offer the mutual funds or variable funds to which these guarantees relate, where there is no other explicit reserve requirement.
+Any other policy or contract which contain guarantees similar in nature to GMDBs or VAGLBs, even if the insurer does not offer the mutual funds, variable funds, or other supporting investments to which these guarantees relate, where there is no other explicit reserve requirement.
 If such a benefit is offered as part of a contract that has an explicit reserve requirement and that benefit does not currently have an explicit reserve requirement:

 i.
 These requirements shall be applied to the benefit on a stand-alone basis (i.e., for purposes of the reserve calculation, the benefit shall be treated as a separate contract).

 ii.
-The reserve for the underlying contract is determined according to the explicit reserve requirement.
+The reserve for the underlying contract, excluding any benefits valued under i above, is determined according to the explicit reserve requirement.

 iii.
 The reserve held for the contract shall be the sum of i and ii.